GabrielWuNR/Software-development/readme(English)/Backend_api.md

 # EPCC7 Job API Interface Document

 ## API V1 interface description
--Background interface base address: `http: // localhost: 8888 / api / private / v1 /`
+-Background interface base address: `http://localhost:8888/api/private/v1/`

--Backend server has turned on CORS cross-domain support -Back-end API V1 authentication uses Token authentication uniformly -Authorization API is required in the background.
+-Backend server has turned on CORS cross-domain support

+-Back-end API V1 authentication uses Token authentication uniformly

+-Authorization API is required in the background.
 You must use the Authorization field in the request header to provide a token.

 -Use HTTP Status Code to identify status

 -Uniform data return format using JSON

 ### Supported Request Methods